-How to make an Authentic vegetarian/vegan Thai Green Curry.
-Recipe.
+How to Make an Authentic Vegan Thai Green Curry

 Basil and Coriander help to give this vegan Thai green curry it's amazing colour

-2 tbsp vegan green curry paste.
-Add this to taste.
+- 2 tbsp vegan thai green curry paste

 This Thai green curry can be made with a variety of vegetables, try substituting potatoes, squash or marrow for the aubergine.
 Add thinly sliced green peppers at the same time as you add basil and coriander.

 I have found that if I batch cook this dish it freezes really well, it can be left out to defrost overnight or if I'm in a hurry it can be defrosted in the microwave without impairing the taste or texture of the curry.

 I hope you enjoy making and eating this authentic Thai green curry, it really does taste wonderful.